chris-zioutas-cko/seq/README.md

 Then navigate to \bin\Release\netcoreappX.Y\publish
 In there is a `seq.dll` you can execute it using `dotnet seq.dll` or `dotnet seq.dll apply` if you want to immediately push the changes.

+## Alternatively grab the .dll file from the release https://github.com/chris-zioutas-cko/seq/releases